imshaul/imshaul/README.md

 ## Hi there 👋
 im Sahil, A machine learning engineer based in India.

-i code bcoz its my way to enjoy life to build things
+programming is my way to enjoy life

 <!--
 **imshaul/imshaul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.